quicwg/wg-materials/interim-19-01/minutes.md

 Martin T.: the idea is sound, but we do kind of meed more concrete proposal.
 When does the timer start? ….
 Be specific.

 Jana: TCP standard has a mechanism for that.
-We shoul djust reuse this.
+We should just reuse this.
 We just then need to choose multiples of (consecutive) RTOs.

 Christian: when moving from wifi to 3G the delays can be very different.